dexhexshorts-lab/google-api/README.md

-# google-api
+# hermes
-App is used for google api (mail, calender, drive, ...)
+App is used to connect between hermes and google api (mail, calender, drive, ...)